manoelfranklins/my-opcua-python-server/README.md

 ## Usage with SAP Plant Connectivity (SAP PCo)

+Create a new Source System
-![Using Python OPC UA Server with PCo](Images/Picture1.png)
+![Using Python OPC UA Server with PCo](Images/Picture1.png) Configure OPC UA Endpoint
-![Using Python OPC UA Server with PCo](Images/Picture2.png)
+![Using Python OPC UA Server with PCo](Images/Picture2.png) Test the Connection
-![Using Python OPC UA Server with PCo](Images/Picture3.png)
+![Using Python OPC UA Server with PCo](Images/Picture3.png) Create a new Agent Instance
-![Using Python OPC UA Server with PCo](Images/Picture4.png)
+![Using Python OPC UA Server with PCo](Images/Picture4.png) Open Subscription Itens tab and click Browse Tabs
-![Using Python OPC UA Server with PCo](Images/Picture5.png)
+![Using Python OPC UA Server with PCo](Images/Picture5.png) Click Browse to see all Equipment and Tags
 ![Using Python OPC UA Server with PCo](Images/Picture6.png)

 ## License